cornell-ece4750/ece4750-sec04-proc/docs/index.md

 sink to check for that instruction.

-You should always make sure your tests pass on the FL model before using them to test your RTL model.
+You should always make sure your tests pass on the FL model before using them to test your baseline and alternative models.
 Let's run the above test on our FL model.

-    % cd $TOPDIR/build
+    % cd $TOPDIR/lab2_proc
-    % pytest ../lab2_proc/test/simple_add_test.py -s
+    % make add.hex
+    % make add.hex.sim DESIGN=ProcFLMultiCycle RUN_ARG=--trace

-Use the `-s` command line option so you can see the linetrace.
+Use the `--trace` argument so you can see the linetrace.
 Verify that the instructions you think should be executing are indeed executing on the FL model.
-Now let's try the same test on the simple processor.
+Now, let's try the same test on the baseline processor:
-Modify `run_test` to use the `ProcSimple` like this:

-  run_test( ProcSimple, prog, cmdline_opts=cmdline_opts )
+    % make add.hex.sim DESIGN=ProcBaseline RUN_ARG=--trace

-Then rerun the test and look at the line trace.
-It should look something like this:
+The linetrace should look something like this:

      1r .        >          |                       |    |    |    |[ ]                         >                  [  ]| >
      2r .        >          |                       |    |    |    |[ ]                         >                  [  ]| >